 Test-Driving the Subject Matter: Introductory Classes

 A certificate program or a bootcamp—generally lasting somewhat longer than a month (full-time) or at least half a year (part-time)—is, apart from getting a college degree, the only serious approach you can take to data science, since there aren’t many reasons beyond starting a new career that would draw you to studies in the subject.
-There are no hobbyist uses for data science (even if you’re going to try to invent a program that handicaps horse races for you, you’ll still need the full toolkit, complete with machine learning, to construct an effective model for predicting the outcome of a race), so there’s not much you can do with it until you’ve gotten a solid education.
+There are no hobbyist uses for data science (even if you’re going to try to invent a program that handicaps horse races for you, you’ll still need the full toolkit, complete with machine learning, to construct an effective model for predicting the outcome of a race), so there’s not much you can do with it until you've received a solid education.
 A full-time bootcamp is by far the fastest way you’ll be able to learn enough to build a bridge to a new career.
-As with most bootcamps and certificate programs, especially the full-time ones, there’s going to be a lot of work involved in order to complete the program, but the intensity and immersive nature of most of these courses is the result of condensing a whole curriculum in what is a complex subject into often not too much more than a month’s time.
+As with most bootcamps and certificate programs, especially the full-time ones, there’s going to be a lot of work involved to complete the program, but the intensity and immersive nature of most of these courses result from condensing an entire curriculum in a complex subject into just over a month's time.

 Questionably Useful: On-Demand Courses